wilsonmar/oss-perf/README.md

 0. **Elasticsearch** combines and indexes logs from several sources.

 0. **Kibana** displays dashboards from filtered data indexed on several dimensions.

+A complete infrastructure also includes test code generation from a repository of API requirements (Swagger).

+Execution of test automation scripts are driven by Jenkins (or Bamboo, etc.) continuous integration services.

 <hr size="3">
 ## App Under Test source code